yiquintero/coawst-compilation/README.md

 export NETCDF_classic=1
 ```

-### 4.6 Compile COAWST
+### 4.7 Compile COAWST

-With all environment variables set and dependencies linked, you are ready to compile the main COAWST executable.
+With all environment variables set and dependencies built, you are ready to compile the main COAWST executable.
 This is done by running the `build_coawst.sh` script located in the root directory.

 Because the Sandy example couples ROMS, WRF, and SWAN, compilation can take a very long time, often over an hour.
 To speed this up, it is highly recommended to use parallel compilation by passing the `-j` flag followed by the number of threads you wish to use.